SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Maps/Layer_configuration_tags/PopupSkeleton_and_PopupDetails.md

   | alias     | The alias of the element in the service.
 If no alias is configured, specify the actual name of the element instead. |
   | property  | The name of the property that is to be retrieved |

-- From DataMiner 9.0.3 onwards, to show parameter values from an element included in a service on the map, in case of a layer of sourceType “properties” or “parameters”, use the following configuration:
+- To show parameter values from an element included in a service on the map, in case of a layer of sourceType “properties” or “parameters”, use the following configuration:

   | Attribute | Value |
   |-----------|-------|